ItaiAxelrad/remote-sensing/posts/raster-classification.md

 - Dealing with Landsat data
 - How to:
-  - report results and publish as an html
+  - report results and publish them as an html file
   - perform a supervised and unsupervised classification using R scripts – clump and sieve connected cells within a raster
   - deal with thematic (i.e. categorical raster data) by assigning raster attribute tables.